Pain that persists

 • Acupuncture or dry needling

-• Improving your well being through activities or hobbies that you enjoy
+• Improving your well-being through activities or hobbies that you enjoy

 • Exercising to help strengthen and stabilise the affected area. " Movement is medicine"